Southwark Bridge: History

 The bridge provides access to Upper Thames Street on the north bank and, due to the ring of steel, there is no further road access to the City and the north.
 The bridge is owned and maintained by Bridge House Estates, a charitable trust overseen by the City of London Corporation.
 The current bridge was given Grade II listed structure status in 1995.

 Nearby

-At the north-west side is Vintners’ Court, a 1990s office block which has a classical façade of columns and pediment; this was developed on the site owned by the Worshipful Company of Vintners whose hall is behind it on Upper Thames Street.
+At the north-west side is Vintners' Court, a 1990s office block which has a classical façade of columns and pediment; this was developed on the site owned by the Worshipful Company of Vintners whose hall is behind it on Upper Thames Street.

-The south end is near the Tate Modern, the Clink Prison Museum, the Globe Theatre, and the Financial Times and Ofcom buildings.
+The south end is near the Tate Modern, the Clink Prison Museum, the Globe Theatre, and the WPP plc and Ofcom office buildings.
 Below the bridge on the south side are some old steps, which were once used by Thames watermen as a place to moor their boats and wait for customers.

 Below the bridge on the south side is a pedestrian tunnel, part of the Queen's Walk Embankment, containing a frieze depicting the Thames frost fairs.

 Cycle Superhighway 7 runs along the bridge.